 (Variety, The Verge)

 The platform is well on its way to overtake Apple this year.
-Podcast audience numbers from Statista show that by the end of 2021, Apple Podcasts will have 28 million monthly listeners.
+Podcast audience numbers from Statista show that Apple Podcasts have 28.5 million monthly listeners.

 (The Podcast Host)